Our Belief Regarding Marriage and Divorce

 - If any Christian is in a marriage that was entered into upon unbiblical grounds, they should acknowledge and confess their sin in that decision but remain faithful to their current spouse.
 Divorce is not the unforgivable sin.
 God is always faithful to forgive sin, and He is able to use these marriages to exalt His name and display His Gospel.

 - Any member of MacArthur Blvd who is considering separation or divorce from their spouse should make the pastors aware of this before any actions are taken so that we can come alongside to provide them with the help and encouragement they need and to shepherd them to move forward in a manner that exalts Christ.
-The only exception to this is if a person is in physical danger, in which case, they should seek safety and make the pastors aware of the situation as soon as possible.

 At MacArthur Blvd we want to speak the truth in love (Eph.
 4:15).
 On one hand we never want to compromise biblical standards concerning marriage due to cultural influences.
 We want to shine as light in the midst of darkness.
 On the other hand, we want to be quick to extend grace, patience, and love to those who are struggling in marriage.
 Biblical truth and love never contradict.
 Our desire is not to ‘cast out’ those who have walked or who are walking through a divorce.
 Rather, we want to come alongside couples who are struggling and help them walk in a manner that will bring glory to the name of Christ and authentic joy in their own lives.